 Legal online poker in the US is far from simple.
 The events of Black Friday, when some of the biggest poker sites on the net disappeared overnight in 2011, reminded everyone that online poker is still legally ambiguous in the United States.
-This controversial topic is such a grey area because there are significant differences between the federal regulations and those that some states have passed.
+This controversial topic is such a gray area because there are significant differences between the federal regulations and those that some states have passed.
 In fact, many states do not even have legislation directly aimed at online gambling!
 Basically, online poker legality in the US is no longer a simple "yes" or "no" question.
 That's where we come in - to help you make sense of everything you need to know in our US states poker guide.

-These issues include playing for real money, using your credit card to deposit, how old you must be to gamble, and what obligations you have for paying taxes on your winnings.
+Many players have questions relating to online poker sites and various issues including playing for real money, using your credit card to deposit, how old you must be to gamble, and what obligations you have for paying taxes on your winnings.
 Your US state's online poker laws cover a lot of bases and are quite complex.
 Do the research now and play with some serious peace of mind.

 What do you need to know about US online poker: